fabischw/notenrechner-light/CONTRIBUTING.md

 - I would appreciate any support with formatting / testing code so feel free to check for bad code and things that do not really change the actual content but rather the code syntax and backend

-- PR's for fixinf typos are also welcome (typo correction PR's can be directly merged to the main branch)
+- PR's for fixing typos are also welcome (typo correction PR's can be directly merged to the main branch)

 - check how to contribute below to see what branches you can contribute to